happyleavesaoc/python-firetv/README.md

 app_id can be anything from a single word, e.g. 'netflix' or the full package name, e.g. com.netflix.ninja

-You Can start or stop an app with the following commands:
+You can start or stop an app with the following commands:

 - `GET /devices/<device_id>/apps/<app_id>/start`
 - `GET /devices/<device_id>/apps/<app_id>/stop`